The Best Vinyl, Foam & Thread for Outdoor Cushions

 Vinyl and faux leather fabrics look great on your patio or outdoor seating area.
 They're durable, easy to clean and worry free.
 One of the best qualities of vinyl is that the material is extremely abrasion resistant and long-lasting.
 You can keep patio cushions outside year-round without worrying about the vinyl showing signs of damage and deterioration after a few years.
 Faux leather designed for outdoor use is not as weather friendly, but it looks and feels like fine upholstery leather.
 In today's blog, we're going to discuss the best materials and supplies for constructing a vinyl or faux leather cushion that you can leave on your patio all year long.

 When it comes to choosing the right foam for your outdoor vinyl or faux leather cushion, the most important factor is choosing a foam with antimicrobial properties.
-Traditionally, there have been two foams that fit the bill: Dry Fast Foam and Medium Density Polyurethane Antimicrobial Foam.
+Traditionally, there have been two foams that fit the bill: CushionRite® Dry Fast Foam and CushionRite® Standard Antimicrobial Foam (a medium density polyurethane foam).
 Both are great choices, but we realized that a slight shortcoming of these foams is their lack of longevity corresponding to the frequency of use.
 If you frequently use your patio cushions, you might consider a foam with a longer lifespan.
-Sailrite® now carries a High Density Polyurethane Antimicrobial Foam that will last up to 12 years on your patio.
+Sailrite® now carries an antimicrobial high density polyurethane called CushionRite® Premium (Firm) that will last up to 12 years on your patio.
 Deciding which type of foam is right for you comes down to personal preference, cost and a consideration of how often you sit on your patio furniture.

 If a more rounded look is desired, you can wrap your foam in a layer of polyester batting for added softness and plumpness to your cushion assembly.
 Then, to add a layer of protection against moisture and mold/mildew growth, wrap your cushion assembly in Cushion Wrap Silk Film (#103933) before inserting the foam into the cushion cover.
 The silk film acts as a moisture barrier, protecting the batting and foam from getting wet.
 Make sure the foam is well wrapped in the silk film and no areas of foam are exposed to potential moisture, especially the cushion top.